teaton20/lgbtq.ai/README.md

 Please fork the repo

-Submit pull requestions as needed
+Submit pull requests as needed

 From project main folder: